 Why are slave narratives’ authenticity and truthfulness questioned?

-Given selected excerpts from Solomon Northup’s Twelve Years a Slave, identify and analyze how the relationships Northup describes explicitly illustrate or imply how slavery corrupted the social institutions of marriage and the family.
+Analyze how the relationships Northup describes explicitly illustrate or imply how slavery corrupted the social institutions of marriage and the family.

-Given the Editor’s Preface to Twelve Years a Slave and background information about the creation of the narrative, identify and analyze statements the ghostwriter makes to prove the narrative’s truth and infer why he made the statements.
+Analyze statements the ghostwriter makes to prove the narrative’s truth and infer why he made the statements.